adrianlerer/cognitive-memory-demo/LEGAL_NOTICE.md

 ## Intellectual Property Notice

 MAHOUT™ is a trademark of IntegridAI.
-Patent pending.
+Patents pending.

 The algorithms, methodologies, and implementations of the MAHOUT™ Cognitive Analysis Engine are proprietary and confidential.
 They are NOT included in this repository and are protected by:

 1. **Trade Secret Protection**: The MAHOUT algorithms are trade secrets
-2. **Patent Protection**: Patent application filed (pending)
+2. **Patent Protection**: Multiple patent applications filed (pending)
 3. **Copyright Protection**: All code and documentation © 2025 IntegridAI
 4. **Contractual Protection**: Access requires signed license agreement